aws-samples/ec2-asg-memory-metric-sample/autoscaling-group/README.md

 This example will deploy:
 - a new VPC with 2 AZs and 2 public subnets
-- a Security Group and IAM role
+- a Security Group and IAM role.
+Security group is allowing port 22 from any IPv4 for EC2 Instance Connect access
 - a SSM parameter
 - a Launch Template
 - an Autoscaling Group with custom Step Scaling Policy